roshanaryal1/Predicting-Road-Accident-Risk/README.md

 ```

 ### 4. Install Dependencies
+Install all the required Python packages.
 ```bash
 pip install -r requirements.txt
 ```

 ### 5. Run the Model Training Script
 The Streamlit app requires the model files to be present.
-Run the training script first to generate them.
+Run the training script first to generate them locally.
 ```bash
 python3 train_and_save_model.py
 ```
-This will create the `model/` directory with `accident_risk_model.pkl` and `label_encoders.pkl`.
+This will create the `model/` directory containing `accident_risk_model.pkl` and `label_encoders.pkl`.

 ### 6. Launch the Streamlit App
+You're all set!
+Launch the application.
 ```bash
 streamlit run streamlit_app.py
 ```
-✅ The application should now be running in your web browser!
+✅ The application should now be running in your default web browser.

 ---